navYadav20/Java-task-assignment/breif_summary.md

 ---

-### Queries & Challenges Faced (and Resolutions)
+### Queries & Challenges Faced and Resolutions

-As per the assignment instructions, I've noted any unclear points, stated my assumptions, and then solved the problem.
+As per the assignment instructions I've noted any unclear points stated my assumptions and then solved the problem.

 * **Java Q3 (Database Connection):** The prompt provided a table name (`test`) but not a database name (schema).
     * **Assumption:** I created a new database named `goldilocks_db` to hold the `test` table.
 This is noted in the `Ques3.java` code.